 Authentic Italian Pizza Sauce

-Direct from Florence, Italy, comes this easy-to-make Italian pizza sauce recipe that allows you to quickly whip out a pizza for lunch or dinner on almost a moment’s notice!
+Direct from Florence, Italy, comes this easy-to-make authentic Italian pizza sauce recipe that allows you to quickly whip out a pizza for lunch or dinner on almost a moment’s notice!

 - Prep Time: 10 minutes